CSS recognizes several units of measurement for specifying lengths. They fall into one of two categories - absolute or relative.

 - A true pixel doesn't have an inherent physical size.
 Resolution is also needed to map pixels to a distance in physical space.

-- A reference pixel in CSS is a made up but standardized size that we can use for predictable, pseudo-absolute measurements.
-It is based on what we used to consider "normal", or 96ppi at an average viewing distance.
+- A reference pixel in CSS is a standard size that we can use for predictable, pseudo-absolute measurements.
+It is based on the apparent size of a pixel, at an average viewing distance, in what we used to consider "normal", or 96ppi resolution.

 - Browsers and operating systems determine how many actual device pixels should be in one CSS reference pixel, so we don't have to worry about it.